quorrajs/Quorra-docs/Middlewares/Query Parser.md

 ## Introduction

-Query parser middleware deserialize a request url query string and stores in `req.query' as an object and is used by various method's provided by the Quorra's request object.
+Query parser middleware deserialize a request url query string and stores in `req.query` as an object and is used by various method's provided by the Quorra's request object.

 ## Configuration